 The listing agent offers a percentage of the purchase price to the buyer’s broker depending on their contractual agreement with the seller.
 This information is only visible to Realtors in the MLS.

-If you do purchase a home there should be no secrets at closing when it comes to commissions.
+If you do purchase a home there are no secrets at closing when it comes to commissions.
 The amount paid to each brokerage office involved in the transaction is shown as a line item on the HUD-1 Settlement Statement.
 Keep in mind this amount may differ from the actual dollar figure your agent is paid from his brokerage office.
 The broker keeps his share out of the total listed on the settlement statement and then pays the real estate agent according to their in-house agreement.
 Agent agreements can be anywhere from 25% up to 100% of the commission received.
-Referrals to other Broker offices are not always listed on the settlement statement.
-If you ask, everyone should be honest as to who is getting what amount.

 The MLS is a wonderful tool when you know the potential pitfalls and are able to ask your Realtor the right questions (e.g. Please provide me with the listing history?).